 - Women who anticipate delaying or deferring childbearing, for a) financial reasons, b) because they do not feel ready to commit to a permanent relationship c) because they do not feel secure in their existing relationship or d) because they feel that by waiting, the ever advancing biological clock might render them unable to conceive later on.

 - Women/couples undergoing in vitro fertilization who are opposed to embryo freezing on moral, ethical or religious grounds.

 The demand for FP will no doubt grow as emerging technology allows egg freezing to become more readily available, safer and more reliable.
 In addition, the improved potential of cryobanked euploid eggs, upon being thawed, fertilized and transferred to the uterus, to develop into healthy babies will enable consumers to make better decisions as to when to discontinue the egg stockpiling process.

-The recent introduction of a new PGS methodology known as Next Generation Gene Sequencing (NGS) that has surpassed CGH in assessing embryo chromosomal integrity, promises to soon supplant CGH in the realm of egg testing as well.
+The recent introduction of a new PGT methodology known as Next Generation Gene Sequencing (NGS) that has surpassed CGH in assessing embryo chromosomal integrity, promises to soon supplant CGH in the realm of egg testing as well.

 - BANKING EGGS FOR DONOR EGG-IVF: